 Negligence is a legal word that means to be careless.
 Common things people do when they drive negligently include driving while distracted and driving at a speed that is unsafe for the conditions.
 When negligence results in the death of another human being, this is wrongful death.

 IS A WORK-RELATED DEATH THE SAME AS WRONGFUL DEATH?

 An employee who dies as a result of a work-related accident is not generally a civil wrongful death case.
 Death as a result of an on-the-job injury, or as a result of an illness caused by the job, is a workers compensation case. *

 WHO CAN MAKE A CALIFORNIA WRONGFUL DEATH CASE?

-California law says that only certain, specific people have the right to file a wrongful death lawsuit.
+California law says that only certain people have the right to file a wrongful death lawsuit.
 “Standing” means the right to file a lawsuit.
 All the people (called “parties”) with “standing” must be named in one wrongful death lawsuit.
 This is called the “One Action Rule”.
 In California, those people may include:

 - The decedent's (the person who passed away) surviving spouse, registered domestic partner, or, if there is no surviving issue of the decedent, the persons, including the surviving spouse or domestic partner, who would be entitled to the property of the decedent by intestate succession.

 - The decedent's grandchildren, if the deceased person's children are also deceased;